Features of the Programs

 - Methods courses transferred in must have been taken within five years

-Undergraduates in Teacher Education Programs leading to certification must earn an overall 2.5 cumulative grade-point average and a 2.7 cumulative grade point average in education courses.
-Undergraduates in Educational Studies must earn an overall 2.2 cumulative grade-point average.
+Undergraduates in Teacher Education Programs leading to certification (including Pathways students) must maintain an overall grade point average of 2.7.
+Undergraduates in Educational Studies must maintain an overall 2.2 cumulative grade-point average.
 Transfer students must complete a minimum of 30 credit hours at Husson to be eligible for graduation.
 Pathways students are required to take a minimum of 9 credits at Husson prior to Student Teaching.

 Grade Requirements (Incompletes and Withdrawals)

-Teacher education majors must pass all education courses with a C+ (77%) or better and must repeat the course again at the next available offering.
-Education courses may only be repeated once.
+Teacher education majors in certification programs must pass all education courses with a C+ (77%) or better and if needed must repeat the course at the next available offering.
+Education courses may be repeated only once.
 No student can re-take more than 2 education courses.
-There is a limit of 2 Incompletes and/or Withdrawals from 2 education classes with the overall number of Incompletes and/or Withdrawals being addressed on an individual basis in conjunction with the minimum GPA.
+There is a limit of 2 Incompletes and 2 Withdrawals from any courses.

 Required Background Checks and Screening